About Ontario’s Health Care Plan (OHIP)

 - You are not using another person’s identity (provide your credit card or passport)

-Do not need a photo or signature on their health card, this must be signed by the parent or guardian responsible for the child.
+You do not need a photo or signature on their health card, this must be signed by the parent or guardian responsible for the child.

 If you want to apply for the OHIP with children who are over 16 years of age